38 Looks That Prove Bridesmaids' Dresses Can Be Chic

 Black and White

-The bridesmaids all wore various silhouettes in black and white at the bride's chic picnic wedding.
+These bridesmaids all wore various silhouettes in black and white and were just as chic as the bride in her floral skirt.
 "I didn't want them to look the same at all!" said the bride.
 She definitely achieved that perfect mix-and-match look and her bridesmaids were definitely thankful to be able to wear dresses that suited their personalities.

 Pop of Color